 Enter the doors of the National Museum of the Marine Corps and you enter a space that speaks to the very core of what it means to be a United States Marine.
 This central gallery brings to mind feelings of courage, determination, compassion, innovation, and the tight bonds that are formed between comrades in arms.
 The artifacts, vignettes, testimonials, and images in this space honor the contributions of every Marine.

-The terrazzo floor depicts the transition from ocean to shore, representing the Marines´ mission of amphibious assault.
-Soaring up from the floor is a 210 foot stainless steel spire suggesting the raised barrel of an artillery piece, a bayoneted rifle or an drawn Mameluke sword.
-Anchoring the rear of the gallery, a three level observation deck and elevator tower, resembling a ship´s superstructure, reminds visitors of the strong Navy-Marine Corps partnership.
-Portraits of eight Marines look over the area and the surrounding travertine walls are engraved with evocative quotes.
+The terrazzo floor depicts the transition from ocean to shore, representing the Marines’ mission of amphibious assault.
+Soaring up from the floor is a 210-foot stainless steel spire suggesting the raised barrel of an artillery piece, a bayoneted rifle, or a drawn Mameluke sword.
+Anchoring the rear of the gallery, a three-level observation deck and elevator tower resembles a ship´s superstructure and reminds visitors of the strong Navy-Marine Corps partnership.
+Portraits of eight Marines stand watch over the area; and the surrounding travertine walls are engraved with evocative and inspirational quotes.

 We are always happy to hear from you Get in touch

 THE MUSEUM IS OPEN!
 PLAN YOUR VISIT HERE.

 No Fear Act

 Marine Corps University

 © Copyright 2021.
 Admission to the National Museum of the Marine Corps is FREE.
 Hours are 9:00 AM to 5:00 PM every day except Christmas Day.